Noosh404/core/README.md

 but is supported.
 Use basic `git` workflows to manage it.

 ### Other handy commands
-The following are other shortcut commands to simplify operations.
+The following are other shortcut commands to simplify operations defined in the `Makefile`:

 1. `make all`: Same behavior as plain `make`; executes infra-as-code
 1. `make update`: Downloads and merges the newest updates from TNIC